A Pinnacle Award Winning Program

 - Gain access to the alumni network listserv and exclusive group LinkedIn page

-- Earn 5 credits towards PHR/SPHR/GPHR recertification (Leadership Category)
+- Earn up to 18.5 credits towards PHR/SPHR/GPHR recertification

-Group Mentoring Meetings: Group mentoring links multiple individuals with one or more experienced colleagues.
+Group Mentoring: Group mentoring links multiple individuals with one or more experienced colleagues.
 Group mentors share personal experiences and provide guidance and insight just like a one-on-one mentor would.
-We will hold 11 group mentoring meetings during the calendar year.
-You will be provided with an opportunity to learn from peers participating in the program as well as mentoring alumni and other seasoned professionals who will serve as flash mentors and lend insights during our group mentoring discussions.

-Peer Mentor: A peer mentor is at a similar professional experience level, but with expertise in a subject area that their partner does not.
-A peer mentor provides feedback and helps their partner to improve on-the-job performance, working relationships, and personal satisfaction with work.
-Participants will be matched with a peer mentor during the program selection process.
-Matching is based on similar experience level, professional interests, and developmental goals.
-The role of the peer mentor is to assist his or her partner in making progress towards professional career goals (i.e., provide an accountability mechanism, provide support and guidance).
+Peer Mentor: A peer mentor is at a similar professional experience level, but with expertise in a subject area that his/her partner does not.
+A peer mentor provides feedback and helps his/her partner to improve on-the-job performance, working relationships, and personal satisfaction with work.

-Mentoring Alumni Network: The alumni network is a trusted virtual mentoring community (listserv managed by the Mentoring Program Director as well as an exclusive group LinkedIn page).
-Virtual mentoring is self-directed; it provides performance support and fingertip knowledge.
-The alumni network is a virtual mentoring community comprised of current mentoring participants and alumni of the program.
+Virtual Mentor: A virtual mentor provides "fingertip knowledge" and is most beneficial when performance support is needed.
+You ask for and share advice when it makes sense for you.
+The mentoring program offers virtual mentoring community of practice comprised of current mentoring participants and alumni of the program.
 Network members provide HR advice and guidance, share best practices, and post job opportunities.
 Network members must abide by the SHRM Code of Ethics.

-For more information please e-mail the Mentoring Program Director, Mary Kitson, at email@example.com with the subject line "SHRM Mentoring Program".
+For more information please e-mail the Mentoring Program Director, Mary Kitson, at firstname.lastname@example.org or email@example.com with the subject line "SHRM Mentoring Program".